thetanz/scripts/sbin/README.md

 ## dol

-_Get logs of the latest or specified container_
+_get logs of the latest or specified container_

 ## down

-_Take down the current dir docker-compose instance_
+_take down the current dir docker-compose instance_

 ## dps

-_List current running docker containers_
+_list current running docker containers_

 ## drm

-_Kill latest or specified docker container_
+_kill latest or specified docker container_

 ## dup

-_Advanced shortcut for docker-compose up_
+_advanced shortcut for docker-compose up_

 ## epoch

-_Convert epoch int to local datetime_
+_convert epoch int to local datetime_

 ## freewilly

 _clean all docker images and networks_

-## funs

-_start azure function in current dir_

 ## ga

-_Git add shortcut for all files or the specified ones_
+_git add shortcut for all files or the specified ones_

 ## gb

-_List current git branches.
-If given var1 then change to or create that branch name_
+_list current git branches - if given var1 then change to or create that branch name_

 ## gc

-_Clone a remote repo to local into current dir_
+_clone a remote repo to local into current dir_

 ## gf

-_Show git tracked changes of a file_
+_show git tracked changes of a file_

 ## gitcreds